noahehall/theBookOfNoah/0current/aws/0networking.md

     - allocate a section of the VPC cidr
     - you generally need more IPs for private subnets
   - vpc endpoints

+- transit gateway
+  - attachment: what can be connected
+  - route table
+    - 1:M with attachment
+  - associations
+  - route propagation
+    - routes dynamically propagated to route tables
+    - ^ but vpcs require static routes with transit gateways

 ## route 53